kh-waldemar/tg-bot-service/README.md

 code (and 2FA password if enabled).
 Enter the values directly in the container when prompted.

-The receiver will serve downloaded files on `http://<PUBLIC_MEDIA_HOST>:<PUBLIC_MEDIA_PORT>/media`.
+The receiver will serve downloaded files on `<scheme>://<PUBLIC_MEDIA_HOST>[:<PUBLIC_MEDIA_PORT>]/media`.
+The port is omitted when it matches the default for the chosen scheme (80 for HTTP, 443 for HTTPS).
 Media links in webhook payloads are generated automatically using these variables.

 ### Configuration